valko92/valeriya-kozhynova-website/readme.md

 # TODO:

-* design out project carousel - desktop and mobile
+* PUG each list thru index's JSON file for other carousels
+    * make the btns work tho.
-* fill in projects info (w/ links)
+    * fill in projects info